bambus80/bambus-os-archive/README.md

 Archive of public Micro Consen-based versions of Bambus OS in the form of deployable system images (`.dsi`) installable on pure Micro Consen kernels.

 ### Layout
 System images are stored in the `/dsi` folder.
-Each release is in a seperate folder with `index.json` and `image.dsi` files.
+Each release is in a seperate folder with `index.json` and various `.dsi` files.
+The `sys.dsi` file are always kernel dependencies while files like `1.dsi` and `2.dsi` are system images.
+They'll be usually joined together but sometimes they may be split due to file size limitations.
-The `index.json` file contains information about the version while `image.dsi` is the OS image itself.
-There may be a `sys.dsi` file containing kernel dependencies that, depending on the installation, may have to be installed.

 ### Avaliable versions
 - Bambus OS 5.00 (`os.bambus_os-5.00`, 20.07.2024)
+- Bambus OS 5.01 (`os.bambus_os-5.01`, 21.07.2024)